newfyle/neuralNetworkMMPI2/README.md

-# neuralNetworkMMPI2
+# Neural Network of MMPI-2
-Neural Network of MMPI-2
+Simple NN created using Keras and using datasets of MMPI clinical scales.